bthalehog/mvc/README.md

 20250611 New tag v5.0.0, Kmom05 Excercise, setup SQLite, db and repository.
 20250612 New tag v5.0.1, Kmom05, db and repository added for assignment, landing page created, app-layout done.
 20250614 New tag v5.0.2, Remodeled for GET/POST-criteria, layout change, forms and table-structure added.
+20250615 New tag v5.0.3, Styled forms and tables, fixed routing errors and path-errors in update form, added API-routes.

 ![](./public/img/bwtailgun.png)